 Exercising seems like a struggle – no, wait – everything seems like a struggle when you’re on your period.
 And if you’re a regular runner, you know that your morning jog on your period can be filled with dread and embarrassment – Am I leaking?
 Am I going to get cramps?
 Will I have to embarrassingly quit half way through?

 If there’s one thing periods are good at, it’s forcing you to feel sluggish.
 Scoffing your face with leftover pizza is a bad move if you want to get those energy levels up (no matter how hard it is to resist!).
-Find out what 9 foods you should eat on your period to help cramps here.
+Find out what foods to eat on your period to help cramps.

 With the discomfort you can feel, sleeping seems almost impossible.
 But if you’ve got a run planned, fill up that hot water bottle, light those candles and get stuck into that book you’re reading because an early night is essential for your morning energy!